 A. This is defined by the conference organizer, while the first release of the solution does not have any paymnet integration or payment mechanism.

-Q. How do I access the digital Conference?
+Q. How do I access the Conference ?

-A.This is by invitation conference and attendees should be regitered, approved and confirmed registration in order to be able to attend.once registered an email with the link to access the conference ill be sent by email.
+A. This conference is by invitation only and only invited, registered and approved will be able to attend.

-Q. Will I receive a certificate of participation if I participate virtually?
+Q. Will I receive a certificate of participation ?

-A.This is defined by the conference organizer. a list with attendees will be availed to the conference organizer and it is up to the conference organizer to give certificates of attedance.
+A. Depending on the preferences set by the conference organizer in Chimex, conference certificates of participation could be available upon completion of the session via your registered email.

-Q. What if I have technical issues ?.
+Q. What if I have technical issues ?

-A. there will be Frequest Asked questions available to troubleshoot the issue. the solution is a cloud based solution and if a technical issue hapens it will be at the end user side.
+A. The Frequently Asked Questions are available to troubleshoot the issue.
+If the issue persists, please use the contact form to reach support.

 Q. Will there be a Q&A slot after the presentations of panelists?